TRANSITION

 Financial Risks

-• Risk: Investment doesn't pay off
+• Risk: Investment doesn't translate into value

 Adapting to Your Context